trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 The `Nested` macro helps you invoking an operation at any point in the pipe.

+### Nested: Data

+The nested operation (`Edit`) will, per default, only receive runtime data from the composing operation (`Update`).
+Mutable data is not available to protect the nested operation from unsolicited input.

 After running the nested `Edit` operation its runtime data (e.g. `"model"`) is available in the `Update` operation.

 {{  "nested_test.rb:update-call" | tsnippet }}